mohamedyd/awesome_resources/README.md

 * [CS 229 ― Machine Learning](https://stanford.edu/~shervine/teaching/cs-229/): A set of illustrated ML cheatsheets covering the content of the CS 229 class at Stanford.

+* [A Survey of Large Language Models](https://arxiv.org/abs/2303.18223): In this survey, the authors review the recent advances of LLMs by introducing the background, key findings, and mainstream techniques.
+In particular, they focus on four major aspects of LLMs, namely pre-training, adaptation tuning, utilization, and capacity evaluation.

 ## ML Courses